aikopras/RSbus/extras/BasicOperation.md

 ![RSBus-Address-127-Parity-Error](RSBus-Address-127-Parity-Error.png)

 In case of unexpected TT-bits, such as *Switch decoder without feedback* (00) or *reserved for future use* (11), the silence period remains 7ms, thus such bit values are not treated as errors.

+A description of what to do after a parity (or other) error is given in [BasicOperation-ErrorHandling.md](BasicOperation-ErrorHandling.md).

 # Implementation #